 Step 1.
 Make cold brew… or purchase pre-made cold brew.

 If you want to make your own cold brew, I have instructions for you in the recipe card below!

-If you don’t want to take the 12+ hours to steep yours, there are lots of pre-made cold brews on the market.
-I like these because while they are more expensive than coffee grounds, you can drink your cold brew faster.
+If you don’t want to make your own, there are lots of pre-made cold brews available for purchase.
+I like these because while they are more expensive than coffee grounds, you can enjoy your cold brew faster.
 It’s also less messy.